rolfhm/DAVAI-env/README.md

 Get started
 -----------

-After installation, to run an experiment (pre-bundle version):
+Prepare an experiment and run the tests !

+### Pre-bundle version

 1. prepare an experiment based on version `DV48T2` of the tests, i.e. with a configuration of the tests suited for code based on `CY48T2` and comparing results to a reference being `CY48T2`:\